diaznet/edgerouter-fqdns/README.md

 # Features

  - Adds possibility to create Firewall Address Groups that will be populated from a predefined FQDN.
- - Uses the Description field of Firewall Address Group objects in EdgeOS.
+ - Uses the Name and Description fields of Firewall Address Group objects in EdgeOS.
  - Adds/remove/Updates IP addresses at every run

 # Caveats